-According to one report, U.S. digital display advertising will surpass search ad spending in 2016.
+According to one report from imagepak, U.S. digital display advertising will surpass search ad spending in 2016.
 Of course, the umbrella term “display advertising” now encompasses a few more creative avenues.

 Among these display types are video ads, rich media content—which includes advanced features like video, audio, personalization—and other elements that encourage viewer interaction, and sponsorship advertising.
 These things combined are estimated to account for the largest share of digital ad spending in 2016.